Looking for a new heating system?

 Where possible, hang your washing on the line to avoid using your tumble dryer if you don’t have to.
 This will save you money on your electric bill too.

-It’s likely that you’ve heard this before, but running a bath or using a power shower can use nearly twice the amount of water as a normal shower.
-Therefore, try to choose a shower over a bath where possible.
+Although it may sound obvious, did you know that running a bath or using a power shower can use nearly twice the amount of water as a normal shower?
+Try to choose a shower over a bath where possible.
 If you’re using a power shower, around 14 litres of water are used every minute.
 Therefore, taking a five minute shower instead of a 10 minute one could reduce your water usage from 140 litres to 70 litres and will therefore save you money.